Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Pow.md

 ## See also

-- `FastPow` — exponentiation by squaring for compile-time known integer exponents.
+- `FastPow`: exponentiation by squaring for compile-time known integer exponents.
-- `Exp`, `Log` — related exponential and logarithmic helpers.
+- `Exp`, `Log`: related exponential and logarithmic helpers.

----

-Created for the Harlinn.Math library documentation.